mdmasumdu/Your-event-manager/questions_and_answers.md

 #### Answer:  A: `{}` .

 <i>Write your explanation here</i>
--First greeting variable was declared with no value.Then it was reassigned with the value which is object that is why answer is A.
+-At first greeting variable was declared with no value.Then it was reassigned with the value which is object that is why answer is A.

 </p>
 </details>